HPV and cancer

 This vaccine is very effective at preventing cervical cell changes and cancers associated with HPV 16 or 18 infection.
 Together, these two types cause about 7 out of 10 cervical cancers.

 HPV vaccination has great potential to reduce the number of women who develop cervical cancer.
-But screening is still important, even if you have been vaccinated.
+But screening is still important, even if you have been vaccinated, as the vaccine doesn’t protect against all types of HPV.

 It is likely that the cervical screening programme will have to change when most women have been vaccinated against HPV 16 and 18.
 More research is needed to tell us how best to screen women who have been vaccinated against HPV.